grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Speaking of work, remember I promised a plum job for us at this depot?
 Well I just confirmed it up on the exchange floor.
 For the moment, we're flush."

-"Excellent," said Hemi though with a note of doubt, knowing that a cargo job that paid well was likely to be neither easy nor safe.
+"Excellent," said Hemi, though with a note of doubt knowing that a cargo job that paid well was likely to be neither easy nor safe.

 "We also got some free advice to be gone from the depot within 48 hours."
 She handed him the leather satchel full of coins.
 "Here's the money.
 You know how this goes.
 Spend what you have to to get us out of here quickly."